-&lt;sup>77 Timing of fall surveys may need adjustment based on location and weather conditions leading up to the survey.
+72 Timing of fall surveys may need adjustment based on location and weather conditions leading up to the survey.
 Coordination with local USFWS FO(s) and State regulatory partners (when applicable) during development of the study plan/project proposal form is required.
-Timing of spring surveys may need adjustment based on location and weather conditions leading up to the survey.